thok54/assessment-fe/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Execute json-server
+Run `npm run json-server` to start the api(you can run ng serve and this on two separate terminals).
+You might need to previusly install it running `npm install json-server --save` Once started, it can be found at http://localhost:3000/todos Feel free to play around with the database file: `db.json`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.